This is the spot to find my most recent articles and interviews with my favorite Clean Food advocates!

-“What we need is connection – to our bodies, hearts and spirits, to our families, to community, the environment, the land, the season and to a purpose.
+“What we need is a connection – to our bodies, hearts, and spirits, to our families, to the community, the environment, the land, the season and to a purpose.
 This is what my mother created around our kitchen table, what I strive to create around mine and what I hope to help you create around yours.”
 Terry Walters, Clean Food

 You may recall I wrote about the vegan & gluten free soup that saved my bacon served to a delightful bunch on my last yoga retreat – it was the first recipe I tried from Clean Food.
 Instantly I became a fan.
 Luckily for this food nerd, Terry Walters agreed to let me publish her recipe and interview her!
 I actually jumped up and down like a tween at a Katy Perry concert at the sight of her email in my inbox.